This is a Picture of Wind

 This is a Picture of Wind expands upon a series of short texts written in response to the winter storms which battered south west England in early 2014, resulting in catastrophic flooding in Somerset and the destruction of the seawall and rail line at Dawlish in Devon.
 Following the news in the months after these storms, writer and artist J.R.
 Carpenter was struck by the paradox presented by attempts to evoke through the materiality of language a force such as wind which we can only perceive indirectly through its affect.
 The poems that ensued are gathered in this book, accompanied by an introduction by Johanna Drucker, and a poetic afterword by Vahni Capildeo.

-This is a Picture of Wind was selected as one of The Guardian’s Best poetry books of 2020, and is longlisted for the Laurel Prize 2021.
+This is a Picture of Wind was selected as one of The Guardian’s Best poetry books of 2020, and was longlisted for the Laurel Prize 2021.
 It also features in Derek Beaulieu’s list of ‘most engaging books of 2020′, and is one of Kirsty Dunlop’s picks for SPAM Press’s Deep Cuts 2020.
 You can read Alison Scott’s extended review of This is a Picture of Wind here.
 Steve Spence’s review (for Litter) appears here.
 Click here to read an excerpt from the book.
 A series of short films, drawing on This is a Picture of Wind, can be viewed here.